top of page

 Community Partnership

-• Le Cercle Orange partners with many AIDS Service Organizations across Montreal which provide community resources, food security programs, social activities, peer support, and many other services
+• Le Cercle Orange partners with many AIDS Service Organizations which provide community resources, food security programs, social activities, peer support, and many other services

 • We also work with community organizations which support specific populations such as drug users, street-involved people, trans folks, and sex workers